Club Policy on the taking of Photographic and Video Material

 - The children should be informed that if they have concerns they can report these to the coach or team manager.

-- Concerns regarding inappropriate, or intrusive, photography should be reported to the Club Welfare Officer (Jeff Smith or Jo Pemberton) and recorded in the same manner as any other child protection or safeguarding concern.
+- Concerns regarding inappropriate, or intrusive, photography should be reported to the Club Welfare Officer, Jo Pemberton and recorded in the same manner as any other child protection or safeguarding concern.

 Using video as a coaching aid: There is no intention on the part of the ECB to prevent club coaches using video equipment as a legitimate coaching aid.
 However, players and parents/carers should be aware that this is part of the coaching programme, and material taken in connection with coaching, must be stored securely and deleted or destroyed when a parent requests this, or when the material is no longer needed.

 The parents/carers and children must provide written consent for the use of photography and video analysis.